 Hung-Chieh Fang

-I am a senior undergraduate majoring in Computer Science at National Taiwan University, where I am fortunate to be advised by Professors Hsuan-Tien Lin, Yun-Nung (Vivian) Chen and Shao-Hua Sun.
+I am a senior undergrad majoring in Computer Science at National Taiwan University, where I am fortunate to be advised by Professors Hsuan-Tien Lin, Yun-Nung (Vivian) Chen and Shao-Hua Sun.

-Currently, I am a visiting student at Stanford University, working with Prof. Dorsa Sadigh and Amber Xie.
+Currently, I am a visiting research intern at Stanford University, working with Prof. Dorsa Sadigh and Amber Xie.

 Previously, I was a visiting student at The Chinese University of Hong Kong, where I had the privilege of working with Dr. Yifei Zhang and Prof. Irwin King.

-Email / CV / Google Scholar / Github / Linkedin
+Email / CV / Google Scholar / Github / Twitter / Linkedin

 profile photo